 However, it seems that his dysfunctional family are also involved with witches, but on the other side.
 Unbeknownst to most, the Catholic Church is still carrying out a vendetta against witches, and Kane’s two younger brothers are members of that Holy Army against the Forces of Darkness.
 In fact, they are so fanatical that they have already murdered their older sister on suspicion of being a witch.

 Meanwhile, their mother and father stand by apparently oblivious to the mayhem going on around them, or perhaps that is why they seem to be so useless as parents.
 Kane has inadvertently led Poppy into danger by taking her home.

 The rest of Kane’s Cross has Kane twisting and turning, ducking and diving, and generally going through a paranormal Hell trying to keep Poppy safe.
 Her own people are also attempting to do the same for all of their community.

-Eventually, a solution is found – they should all begin a new life in the Promised Land overseas and they set off for it, but without Kane.
+Eventually, they find a solution, which suggests that they should all begin a new life in the Promised Land overseas, and so, they set off for it, but without Kane.
 He has one more task to accomplish before he can join them.

 Kane’s Cross is a ‘fantasy novel’ and it can be difficult to see why some things happen in fantasy novels, because, anything can happen in a fantasy!
 It is perhaps the only genre in which the author is free to write literally whatever he or she likes.
 Ms Wixley does just that, but weaves interesting characters into a twisting plot all the while.

-I enjoyed Kane’s Cross: Witchfinder (Book Two in the Witchfinder Series 2) by E. M. G. Wixley and would give it a five-star rating, if it weren’t for the quirky use of commas and the title, which does not seem relevant to the plot, but maybe I missed something.
+I enjoyed Kane’s Cross: Witchfinder (Book Two in the Witchfinder Series 2) by E. M. G. Wixley.
+I would give it a five-star rating, but for the quirky use of commas.
+And then there’s the title, which does not seem relevant to the plot.
+However, maybe I missed something.
 The text has definitely not been professionally edited, and would be improved greatly if it were to be.